hnhkfcy/Smart-Pets-Feeder/Software/README.md

 4. Build the project using make:
     `make`

-5. Run the test file labeled Cycle_Buddy:
+5. Run the test file labeled feed:
     `./src/feed`